 By law, banks are required to keep the majority of financial records relating to individual checking and savings accounts for a minimum of five years.
 This includes details about closed accounts.

-As long as you are requesting bank statements that are five years old or less, your financial institution must have that the information stored.
+As long as you are requesting bank statements that are five years old or less, your financial institution must have that information stored.
 Otherwise, the bank is in violation of the law.

 Requesting Bank Statements from a Closed Account